metacpan/metacpan-cpan-extracted/distros/M/Mic/README.md

 # SYNOPSIS

-    # A simple Set class:
+    # The evolution of a simple Set class:

     package Example::Synopsis::Set;